 Your skin may feel a little sensitive at first, so begin gently and increase the pressure as you become used to the effect over time.
 Avoid hot baths after the procedure, but a warm bath or shower will help wash away dead skin for a truly fresh feel.
 A good natural moisturiser applied at this point will really be able work its full effects.

 Choose the brush that suits you best

 If you skin still feels sensitive consider if you are using the right kind of brush.
 If a bristle brush is too hard, opt for a softer sisal brush instead.
 A short handled body brush or one that fits in the palm of your hand may make it easier to find the right pressure for your skin’s level of sensitivity .
-Likewise a massage mitt like this one from Neal’s Yard Remedies may be more comfortable fit for you.
+Likewise a sisal massage mitt may be more comfortable fit for you.

 Once you’ve found the right implement you’ll find that dry skin brushing is an inexpensive and healthful routine that can easily be incorporated into most people’s daily lives.